 So, could this White Rose Cake be the illusive Persian Love Cake?
 Well, it is studded with the symbolic flower of love, the rose.
 It is baked with rose petals, rosewater and cardamom.
 When you look at this white rose cake, it certainly screams love to me.
 And I’m half Persian, so why not call this a Persian Love Cake?!

-What does a rose cake taste like?
+What does this cake taste like?

 Remember taste is a sensation not just from your taste buds but also from the smell.
 This white rose cake has a wonderful floral flavor in the cake itself, in the cream cheese frosting and from the rose petals you use to garnish your cake.